andnp/chatmodes/code.chatmode.md

     - **Tags:** `codebase-knowledge`, `<component-name>`, `<pattern-name>`, `architecture`

 Memories should be written in a technical style, optimized for future AI agent consumption.
 Do not aggregate categories.

+---

+## Jira Guide
+Use `atlassian/getAccessibleAtlassianResources` to confirm `cloudId` and `projectKey`.
+Then use `atlassian/getJiraIssue` to fetch existing issues as needed.